vgaldi/fw-lab/content/post/biosensors-published_2022/index.md

 +++
-title = "Our paper on SEIRA-based monitoring of protein A denaturation published in Biosensors" date = 2022-07-15 draft = false
+title = "Paper on SEIRA-based monitoring of protein A denaturation published in Biosensors" date = 2022-07-15 draft = false